joangrigorov/uva-re-2016/Week-4/assignments.md

 The major part of the performed interviews was observing the natural reactions of the interviewees, and reflecting on them.
 Simply put, we noticed a variety of patterns during each interview that hint about the cognitive biases of the interviewed subject.
 Those patterns, in general, include body language (for example folding arms and legs when the subject goes into protective state), facial expressions (eye brows movements, etc) and bi-polar statements (for example wrong answer after a question, followed by self-contradicting claims).

+During the second week of the course, we gathered information from the research experiments of prof. Alexander Todorov.
+Generally speaking, a significant part of his research is focused on how people precieve and respond to differences in facial expressions, body language and posture.
+Put into practice, we understood that ensuring trustworthiness in people is essential in order to perform better as interviewers.
+[In one of his experiments](http://tlab.princeton.edu/publication_files/2015%20Publications/The%20robustness%20of%20learning%20about%20the%20trustworthiness%20of%20other%20people.pdf), Todorov proves that smiling creates a sense of trust in the interviewee.

 #### Structuring and visualizing

 An essential part of any requirements engineering process is properly cataloging the data after we acquired it.
 Throughout the course, we experimented with different techniques for organizing (mindmaping) and structuring (task models) data.
 That in turn, helped us get a clear picture of the whole system and what information we still needed.